 Give yourself permission to make mistakes

 One of the most powerful tools I’ve learned in recent years is to give myself permission to be screw things up.
-Of course I never mess up purposely.
+Of course, I never mess up purposely.
 But when I offer myself the same kindness that I offer others, and then I’m treating myself with respect and love.
 And I deserve it as much as they do.
 We’re all equal in Christ’s eyes, right?

 You see, Christ knew we would make mistakes.
-In fact he was willing to die for all the wrong we’ve done.
+In fact, he was willing to die for all the wrong we’ve done.
 Yet we often hold it against ourselves.
 What if we forgive ourselves the same way Christ forgives us?

 It’s important to acknowledge the feelings we’re having.
 Some people allow their feelings to drive them.
 Others try to balance it by not listening to feelings at all.
 The truth is somewhere in the middle.
 God created us with feelings.
 When we acknowledge them, we are honoring the way he created us.
 That may mean acknowledging feelings of embarrassment, guilt, anger, or betrayal.
 Acknowledging them does not mean we’re acting on them.
-Our feelings give us information of how we want to live our lives.
+Our feelings give us information about how we want to live our lives.
 It’s healthier to allow the feelings to surface, rather than avoiding them.
 They generally stay for a while and dissipate faster if they are acknowledged.
 Even if they are deep, last a long time, or are more intense than we expected they would be.
 No feeling is forever.

-Dr. Henry Cloud, author of Boundaries, wrote in a recent email "Feelings of anger, sadness, or fear are gifts because they alert us to what’s going on.
-They tell us something is wrong… and that we need to do something about it."
+Dr. Henry Cloud, the author of Boundaries, wrote in a recent email “Feelings of anger, sadness, or fear are gifts because they alert us to what’s going on.
+They tell us something is wrong… and that we need to do something about it.”

 Speaking of Boundaries

-Why would boundaries by part of this discussion?
+Why would boundaries be part of this discussion?
 Boundaries in leadership means knowing you’re your role is as a leader, what you are responsible for and what you are not.
 You are not responsible for their reaction.
 You are responsible for your own behavior.

 Boundaries also tell us where to stop.
 You can set boundaries on your own emotions.
 You can choose to think about that difficult circumstance for a limited time, and then chose to move on.
 You can also decide if you are going to carry their criticism with you or lay it down.